Hike to Payne Bluff

 Next, it’s the location of the Payne Mine Concentrator.
 The workings (entries) were far up Payne Mountain above, the ore being brought down by tramway for processing and loading into railcars.
 There’s a sign here that shows how it all looked back then and explains operations.
 Wow!
 The K&S took the ore to Kaslo a bit to the east, where it was loaded onto sternwheelers on Kootenay Lake, then reloaded onto CPR cars a bit east of Nelson, for final rail delivery to the smelter in Trail BC or forwarding to US based processors.
 What a laborious and expensive undertaking – but the ore here was rich, so it worked.
 For a time.

 The standard gauge Canadian Pacific Railway, incidentally, also served Sandon, but via the opposite side of the valley.
 Ore carried by them also took a torturous route to market.
-In the 1910s the CPR took over select sections of the Kaslo & Slocan and after regauging, operated them into the 1950s, but not the Payne Bluff section.
+In the 1910s the CPR took over select segments of the Kaslo & Slocan and after regauging and operated them into the 1950s, but not the Payne Bluff to Sandon section.
+It was out of service before that.

 Below it’s ore dumps, and the odd signs of machinery, and bits of wood.
 Not much really, just a big scar left behind.
 Hard to believe buildings stood here given how steep the terrain is.